gluis/CiteUptime/README.md

     ping: True.

 ### Usage
+IMPORTANT UPDATE: only tested with 3.8.0.
+Singleton pattern used for db won't work pre 3.7.
 You only need to configure it once, then run it.
 It spawns one thread per site you give it.
 You need:
     1. Access to an smtp server or smpt server account